engineyard/ey-docs/pages/asset-pipeline.md

 <h2 id="disabling">Disabling the asset pipeline</h2>

-Here are some reasons that you might want to disable precompilation of assets:

-* You are compiling your assets locally and using Amazon CloudFront to serve the assets.
-* Other reasons

-!-- Question:
-Is the first bullet correct?
-What other reasons can you think of?

-Question:
-!-- Ask Wilson to explain what he means by "That's currently the only place we look, unfortunately.
-You can actually set this pretty much anywhere, including in a plugin."
-If we only look in one place, how is it that you can set it anywhere? --
+There are specific cases where you need to disable precompliation of assets; for example, if your assets are not in the same git repository as your application.

 ###To disable the asset pipeline

-1. Open the config/application.rb file for editing.

-2. Add the line `config.assets.enabled = false` to the config/application.rb file.
+1. Add the line `config.assets.enabled = false` to the `config/application.rb` file.
     For example:

         module Listr
 		  class Application < Rails::Application
 		    # Disable the asset pipeline